shealtielanz/audit-hubz/README.md

 - The Open Network(TON).

 ## <br/> Summary of Findings
+> Only 2 High & 1 Medium Severity bugs were found during the sandboxed time of this audit!

 |  Identifier  | Title                        | Severity      |
 | ------ | ---------------------------- | ------------- |